sbihorel/rclipboard/README.md

 ### Example

 This example works when deployed on a Shiny server or when it is run from RStudio.
-However, because of limitations in the web engine of current RStudio versions, the rclipButton does not work natively when the application is run locally.
+However, because of limitations in the web engine of RStudio versions prior to 1.2, the rclipButton does not work natively when the application is run locally.
 A workaround must be implemented in the form of an observeEvent associated to the rclipButton and using the clipr function from the clipr package.

-Note that this function only works when the application is run locally and not when deployed on a server.
+This workaround is not required if you run your applications in RStudio versions
+\>= 1.2.

 ```R